-Fast forward to Iceland becoming the must-visit travel destination.
-Move and read and enjoy this magazine for over Paris and London, you're old news. what it really is - a lovely and well ex-Screw off Pyramids.
+Fast forward to Iceland becoming over Paris and London, you're old news. what it really is - a lovely and well ex-Screw off Pyramids.
 We have Geysir ecuted recommendation pamphlet and coming through - oh and who is that nothing more - then I have achieved cool cat with the sunglasses in the back- my goal. seat?
-Well it's just little old Blue Lagoon, to do.
+Well it's just little old Blue Lagoon, of course.

+The streets of Reykjavík flooded with travellers searching for something to do.
 Lost souls looking for something to eat and drink.
 Maybe even buy a traditional Icelandic garment.
 But where should they go?